OpenClassrooms-Student-Center/learn-symfony/README.md

 ============

 The Zozor's Blog is an application used a learning support for the Symfony 4 course available in OpenClassRooms platform.
-The entire application is based on the []Symfony Demo Application](https://github.com/symfony/demo), which is a reference application created to show how to develop Symfony applications following the recommended best practices.
+The entire application is based on the [Symfony Demo Application](https://github.com/symfony/demo), which is a reference application created to show how to develop Symfony applications following the recommended best practices.

 Requirements